futureweb/Plesk-Postfix-SNI-TLS-Cert-Fixer/README.md

 ## Solution

-The provided script fixes the issue by checking whether a renewed certificate is still actively assigned to other domains/services.
-If so, it updates the configuration files, specifically the Postfix cert hash map, to prevent the delivery of outdated certificates when a current one exists.
+The provided script fixes the issue by updating certificates in question and re-assigning them to the primary Domain Mail services.
+Which results in updated Configuration Files, especifically the Postfix Certs hash map, to prevent the delivery of outdated certificates when a current one exists.

 ## Usage